How is Goal Achievability Calculated?

 From here, each portfolio option is run through 10,000 Monte Carlo simulations, which project how the client's wealth is expected to change over time.
 For each simulation we generate a sequence of returns.
 We assume returns are normally distributed and occur on an annual basis, where:

-• Within the Wealth Accumulation goal, the simulations project how much money the client is likely to have at their expected withdrawal date, given the client's investment amount, annual contributions, and time horizon.
+Within the Wealth Accumulation goal, the simulations project how much money the client is likely to have at their expected withdrawal date, given the client's investment amount, annual contributions, and time horizon.
+The projections are inflation adjusted, so the projected amount is the real value in today’s dollars and contributions are assumed to grow with inflation.

-• For the Retirement Income goal there is inflation adjustment.
-Specifically the investment contributions towards your retirement goal are expected to grow with inflation, and the retirement income amounts are the real value in today's dollars.
+The projections are again inflation adjusted, i.e. contributions are assumed to grow with inflation and the projected retirement income is the real value in today’s dollars.
 This makes it easier for clients to understand their potential retirement income compared with their spending today.

 You can see the 15th-85th percentiles of the simulations either by selecting the dropdown to the top left of the chart or by switching to the table view (click the three horizontal bars on the top-right corner of the chart).